 I also have extensive experience in the area of bereavement and complex grief.
-Loss, in its many forms, can be core to most of the things we bring to and explore in therapy.
-This may be loss of a relationship, health, functioning, fulfillment, aspirations, and joy in life, for example.
+Loss, in its many forms, can be the core to most of the things we bring and explore in therapy.
+The loss of a great relationship, good health, fulfillment, aspirations, and joy in life, for example.
 This might trigger depression, loneliness, anxiety, and in some cases, memories of past losses that exploration in therapy can help you to process.

 My non-judgmental approach has been particularly supportive to clients struggling with self-esteem, those who have internalised critical thoughts, and also people who are battling with shame related to events from their present or past.

 I have worked for various organisations within mental health, bereavement, and abuse, for example.
 I have experience in the health, voluntary and educational sectors.

 I am a fully qualified counsellor and I engage in Continuing Professional Development (CPD) on an ongoing basis.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.